Curiawe/group4-tid/README.md

 ### Mathilde

 booking-component-mgeh
 - this component is for the create/change booking page.
-It is still very much construction; it still only has very few components, so it is no way near done nor looking the way it should be.
+It is still very much under construction; it still only has very few components, so it is no way near done nor looking the way it should be.